Astrometa-Co-Ltd/Astrometa_SDK/README.md

 ### Building & Usage
 - The SDK was originally compiled in the way of CMAKE to obtain the example execution file.
-Vatek provides instructions for CMAKE compilation, so that users can get started quickly.
+Astrometa provides instructions for CMAKE compilation, so that users can get started quickly.
 Users can also compile on their own with a familiar compilation platform and read the file to get more relevant operation.
 - See more detail in [SDK document](http://www.vatek.com.tw/static/files/VATEK%20%20Development%20Guideline_20220610.pdf)

 	#### Windows

-	- Download vatek_sdk_2.
-You can choose to add a new folder under vatek_sdk_2 to save CMake building files (take bin folder as example).
+	- Download astrometa_SDK.
+You can choose to add a new folder under astrometa_SDK to save CMake building files (take bin folder as example).
-	- Use CMake application, select vatek_sdk_2 folder in the “source code” section, select bin folder under vatek_sdk_2 folder in the “build the binaries” section.（You can choose to use QT interface or not.
+	- Use CMake application, select astrometa_SDK folder in the “source code” section, select bin folder under astrometa_SDK folder in the “build the binaries” section.（You can choose to use QT interface or not.
 If not, please uncheck sdk2_ EN_ QT.）
-	- In the bin folder, there are VS project file (vatek_sdk_2.sln), execute and compile.
+	- In the bin folder, there are VS project file (astrometa_SDK.sln), execute and compile.
 	- The executables and binaries (.dll) are built in directories bin\Release or bin\Debug.

 	#### Linux

 	- Being tested based on Ubuntu.
-	- Execute the shell-script build/Linux_build_installer.sh It downloads and installs Libusb and Cmake which are necessary to build VATek SDK.
+	- Execute the shell-script build/Linux_build_installer.sh It downloads and installs Libusb and Cmake which are necessary to build Astrometa SDK.
 	- The sample executables are built in directories bin/bin.
-	- The shared objects (libvatek.so) are built in directories bin/lib.
+	- The shared objects (libastrometa.so) are built in directories bin/lib.

 ### Download

 - On Windows：(Windows 10) provides [binary](https://www.vatek.com.tw/static/files/VATek-Win64-3.06.exe) and [open source](https://github.com/VisionAdvanceTechnologyInc/vatek_sdk_2/archive/refs/tags/v3.06.zip).
 - On Linux： (Ubuntu) provides [binary](https://www.vatek.com.tw/static/files/VATek-Linux-x86_64-3.06.tgz) and [open source](https://github.com/VisionAdvanceTechnologyInc/vatek_sdk_2/archive/refs/tags/v3.06.tar.gz).
-- On macOS： [Homebrew packager] Use `brew install libvatek`.

 ### License